School of Computer Science

 People

-SemDiff was developed by Barthélémy Dagenais with contributions from Martin Robillard.
+SemDiff was created by Barthélémy Dagenais for his Master's thesis while he was supervised by Martin Robillard.

 Contact Information